Skip to content

 Condoms

 Condoms are a thin latex or polyurethane barrier, worn on a penis to provide protection against both pregnancy and STIs.
-They’re cheap, easily accessible and, if used correctly, are 98% effective at preventing pregnancy.
+They’re cheap, easily accessible and, if used correctly, are 98% effective, opens in a new tab at preventing pregnancy.

 You can purchase them at the supermarket or pharmacy, but many sexual health clinics offer free condoms.